ot483/NetCom2/README.md

 #### Step 3: Filter enzymatic functions

-The script takes as input a Megan output file with KEGG functional annotations and filters only entities with EC/KEGGs KO identifiers.
+The script takes as input a functional annotations input file (see step 0 for file format and example file in the 'Step 3' drive) and filters only entities with EC/KEGGs KO identifiers.

 Input: **NTC_G210-ReadName_to_KeggName_Ultimate.txt**